Dairy Free Sugar Free Whipped Cream made with canned coconut milk is a fantastic alternative!

 - Place contents of coconut cream into a stand mixer.

-- Add stevia and beat on high speed until it becomes thick in consistency.
+- Add all ingredients and beat on high speed until it becomes thick in consistency.

 - May take up to 15 minutes.
 Keep refrigerated.